algosup/2022-2023-project-3-harfang3d-binding-Project-7-group/Documents/Functional_specifications.md

 | [Matieu Chaput](https://github.com/Chaput-Mathieu)   | Program Manager   |

 ## Introduction
-The goal of the project is to create access to [Harfang3D](https://github.com/harfang3d/harfang3d) in Rust.
-HARFANG®3D is an all-in-one 3D visualization library available in C++, Python, Lua and Go.
-To bind it to Rust we will need to create a binding between C++ and Rust using [Fabgen](https://github.com/ejulien/FABGen).
-Fabgen is a tool for generating bindings for C++ libraries.
-It was written for the Harfang 3D project to bring the C++ engine to languages such as Python, Lua and Go.
+The main objective of this project is to allow Rust programs to utilize the functionality of the all-in-one 3D visualization library, [Harfang3D](https://github.com/harfang3d/harfang3d), by creating a binding between C++ and Rust using [Fabgen](https://github.com/ejulien/FABGen).
+This will enable Rust developers to use Harfang3D's C++ engine in their programs.Fabgen is a tool for generating bindings for C++ libraries.
+Fabgen was created for the Harfang3D project to enable usage of the C++ engine in other languages such as Python, Lua, and Go.
 This document outlines the requirements for the addition of a Rust binding to Fabgen, which will allow Rust programs to use the functionality provided by C++ libraries.

 ## Use case
 * User wants to use a C++ library in Rust